run2bizdocs/documentation/en-us/docs/4biz-helium/additional-features/reports/create/smart-reports/configuration/build-maintain-smart-report.md

     !!!
 Abstract "NOTE"

-        To create a Sub Report (Drill) the "Report Type" should be " Pie Chart "or" Bar Chart ".
+        To create a sub-report (Drill), the "Report Type" should be "Pie Chart" or "Bar Chart".

 4. Define the module (functionality) where the report being created will be
     displayed:

       +	**N/A**: select this option if you want the report not to be displayed in any module;

-      +	**General**: select this option to display the report in one or more modules, where you want the report to be displayed        (Configuration, Incidentes/Requestes, Incidents/Requests (chart), Release, Change, Problem);
+      +	**General**: select this option to display the report in one or more modules, where you want the report to be displayed        (Configuration, Incidents/Requests, Incidents/Requests (chart), Release, Change, Problem);

-      +	**Specific**: select a single module where you want the report to be displayed (Configuration, Incidentes/Requestes,    Incidents/Requests (chart), Release, Change, Problem).
+      +	**Specific**: select a single module where you want the report to be displayed (Configuration, Incidents/Requests,    Incidents/Requests (chart), Release, Change, Problem).

 5. Click on "Save";